Javascript is required Topping up your pension with an annuity: your options - ABN AMRO

 What is an annuity?

 An annuity is a way of building up additional income for later on in life.
 It is divided into an accrual and a payout phase.
-In the accrual phase, you deposit amounts into your bank savings or investment account or pay premiums to an insurer.
-In the payout phase, you receive the benefits.
+During the accrual phase, you pay insurance premiums or deposit money into a pension account at a bank.
+You can use this account to save or invest.
+During the payout phase, you receive payments from your annuity.

-The Dutch Income Tax Act stipulates that if the annuity capital you are building up meets certain conditions, the deposits or premiums paid can be deducted in box 1 of your tax return.
-This means that the accrued value of the annuity is not taxed in box 3.
-However, the benefits you receive later do constitute taxable income in box 1.
+If the annuity capital you are building up meets certain conditions, the deposits or premiums paid can be deducted in box 1 of your tax return.
+This is governed by the Dutch Income Tax Act.
+The Dutch Tax and Customs Administration does not tax the accrued value of your annuity in box 3.
+The benefits you later receive will be subject to income tax in box 1.

-Strict conditions apply both to the maximum deductible amounts and to the payout term and amount of benefit you will get.
+Strict conditions apply both to the maximum deductible amounts, the payout term and the amount of benefits you receive.
 Read on to find out what these conditions are.

 How much annuity capital can you build up?

-The amount your annuity will contribute to your pension depends on several factors, such as the tax-deductible amounts allowed, the return on the accrued value and the payout term.
+The amount your annuity will contribute to your pension depends on:

-• Additional years of accrual: you can continue paying tax-deductible premiums for up to five years after reaching the state pension age.
+• Additional years of accrual: you can continue to deduct premiums for up to five years after reaching the state pension age.

-• Just like in the current situation, annuity premiums can only be deducted if you have a pension shortfall.
+• Annuity premiums can only be deducted if you have a pension shortfall.

 2. The return on the accrued value

 The annual margin and the reserve margin together determine the maximum tax-deductible amounts.
-These amounts deposited or premiums paid to the insurer and the bank, plus the return, minus the costs, form the capital that you will receive when you start receiving your annuity payments.
-The return on the accrued value, and the costs, vary from one annuity and provider to another.
-See ABN AMRO’s current rates and costs.
+You accrue capital through your deposits and the returns and you can access this capital on the date on which your annuity matures.
+The return and the costs vary from one annuity and provider to another.

 3. The annuity payout term